The Impossible Ending, Explained

 Clearly, Daniel brings Lucas’ survival instincts to the forefront.
 The son only wants to protect his mother and himself, and he doesn’t want to reach out to Daniel as this will hinder Lucas in his mission.
 In fact, the protagonist makes this decision very quickly while showing no signs of uneasiness.
 But Maria, maybe because she is a doctor, or perhaps because she’s a mother, can’t just ignore the child’s cries.

 Even when Lucas gets annoyed and tells her that they are just a hop and a skip away from safety, she tells him that they need to save Daniel.
 This scene ties into the previous discussion about compassion overtaking the survival instinct during an atrocity.
-What Maria essentially does at this moment is that she teaches her son about the importance of helping another person, even if one has to go out of their way to do so.
+What Maria essentially does at this moment is teach her son about the importance of helping another person, even if one has to go out of one’s way to do so.

 Following this, the three wait atop a tree until a few locals are able to help them reach a hospital.
 The thing is, it initially seems as though Daniel is just there to make us understand the gravity of the situation.
-After all, this is a young child in peril, without any adult supervision.
+After all, this is a young child in peril without any adult supervision.
 He has no clue as to what is going on.
 He probably doesn’t even know what a tsunami is.
 But this one gesture from Maria and Lucas eventually reunites him with a loved one (who is presumably his father).
-As a rhetorical device, Daniel definitely adds to the tone of the movie.
+As a rhetorical device, Daniel definitely adds to the movie’s tone.

-However, this one encounter with Daniel is enough to spin the wheels of change in Lucas, albeit indirectly.
-You see, when we first meet the teenager, he is annoyed at his younger brother for simply being scared on a flight.
-But as Lucas sees the destruction and devastation surrounding him, he understands that this feeling is only natural and that one must push through it.
-He helps his mother in rescuing the wee Daniel, following which, he is seen trying to help many others in the hospital reunite with their loved ones.
+However, this one encounter with Daniel is enough to spin Lucas’ wheels of change, albeit indirectly.
+You see when we first meet the teenager, he is annoyed at his younger brother for simply being scared on a flight.
+However, as Lucas sees the destruction and devastation surrounding him, he understands that this feeling is only natural and that one must push through it.
+He helps his mother rescue the wee Daniel, and he is seen trying to help many others in the hospital reunite with their loved ones.

 Read More: Best Movies About Disasters